ramen-dev/charturl-api-docs/source/includes/_intro.md

 ### Image Formats

-Images are returned in `PNG` format.
+Images are returned as `PNG` files.

 ### iFrame Support